EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: Conclusion

 \section{Conclusion}

-In this paper, we proposed an adversarial empathetic dialogue system (EmpGAN) to evoke more emotion perceptivity in dialogue generation.
-Two mechanisms were proposed to improve the performance of empathetic response generation.
-A multi-resolution empathetic generator combines coarse- and fine-grained emotional factors to capture the dynamical emotion contextual flow and evoke more emotion perceptivity.
-Two interactive discriminators utilize user feedback as additional context to interact with the dialogue context and the generated response to optimize the long-term goal of empathetic conversation generation.
-Automatic and manual evaluation have shown that EmpGAN can generate responses appropriate not only in content but also in empathy.
+In this paper, we propose an multi-resolution interactive empathetic dialogue model (EmpDG) to evoke more emotion perceptivity in dialogue generation.
+Two components are proposed to improve the performance of empathetic response generation.
+A multi-resolution empathetic generator combines coarse-grained dialogue-level and fine-grained token-level emotions to capture the nuanced emotional expressions in dialogue and evoke more emotion perceptivity.
+Two interactive discriminators utilize user feedback as additional context to interact with the generated response and dialogue context to optimize the long-term goal of empathetic conversation generation.
+Automatic and manual evaluation have shown that EmpDG can generate responses appropriate not only in content but also in empathy.

-As to future work, we will explore the implicit emotional feedback implied in the responses to further enhance the empathetic dialogue system.
-Also, we would like to extend our research problem to knowledge-based empathetic dialogue generation.